Online and Blended Learning

 Coursera Request for Proposals

-A Request for Proposals for developing MOOCs will be issued later this fall by the Provost.
-Faculty are invited to consult with the Coordinated Service Center for online courses at any point in the process of proposing or developing a MOOC by emailing firstname.lastname@example.org.
+Interested faculty should refer to the FAQs for Coursera MOOCs for more detailed information about MOOCs and the proposal process, as well as the MOOC Creation Guidelines for guidance on the development and delivery of MOOCs.
+Faculty are invited to consult with the Coordinated Service Center for online courses at any point in the process of proposing or developing a MOOC by emailing email@example.com.

 MORE ONLINE AND BLENDED LEARNING INITIATIVES